jayrav13/potus-api/storage/documentation/source/index.html.md

 }
 ```

 Next, we'll take a look at presidential polling data.
-This API scrapes the results of various polls from [Wikipedia's "United States presidential approval rating"](https://en.wikipedia.org/wiki/United_States_presidential_approval_rating) every hour and stores them for fast access.
+This API scrapes the results of various polls from [Wikipedia's "United States presidential approval rating"](https://en.wikipedia.org/wiki/United_States_presidential_approval_rating) <strong>every hour</strong> and stores them for fast access.
 A lot of relevant data is included, such as date range for the polling result, number of individuals polled, and more is included as well.
 To access, simply use the following request:

 ### `GET /api/polls`